Whether your patio deck is a DIY project or you got a carpenter to make it for you, it was somewhat costly.

 A composite deck is more resistant to discoloration and rotting than a wooden deck.
 On the downside, a composite deck is susceptible to heat and can grow very hot, making it uncomfortable to walk on bare feet.

 Despite that, composite decks cost more to make than pressure-treated wooden decks.
-Typically, composite decking costs $10-$20 per square feet without factoring in installation costs.
+Typically, composite decking costs $10-$20 per square foot without factoring in installation costs.

 Some of the top brands that offer composite decking include: